dascritch/cpu-audio/API.md

 API
 ===

-cpu-audio.js can be used only with HTML attributes and CSS variables, but javascript savvy developers can use API features to get a more precise control.
+cpu-audio.js can be used only with HTML attributes and CSS variables, but javascript-savvy developers can use API features to get more precise controls or extend possibilities.

 document.body.CPU